xlladdins/xll/docs/Excel4Macros/APP.ACTIVATE.md

 Title\_text    is the name of an application as displayed in its title bar.

--   If title\_text is omitted, APP.ACTIVATE switches to Microsoft Excel.
+  - > If title\_text is omitted, APP.ACTIVATE switches to Microsoft
+    > Excel.

--   If title\_text is not a currently running application, APP.ACTIVATE
+  - > If title\_text is not a currently running application,
-    > returns the \#VALUE! error value and interrupts the macro.
+    > APP.ACTIVATE returns the \#VALUE\! error value and interrupts the
+    > macro.

--   Title\_text is not necessarily the name of the application file.
-Use
+  - > Title\_text is not necessarily the name of the application file.
-    > the text that appears in the title bar of the application, which
+    > Use the text that appears in the title bar of the application,
-    > might include the name of the open workbook and path information.
+    > which might include the name of the open workbook and path
+    > information.

--   In Microsoft Excel for the Macintosh, title\_text can also refer to
+  - > In Microsoft Excel for the Macintosh, title\_text can also refer
-    > the Process Serial Number (PSN) that is returned by an EXEC
+    > to the Process Serial Number (PSN) that is returned by an EXEC
     > function.

 >